A quantum nonlinear solver based on the asymptotic numerical method: Validation

 Both the VQLS and the q-Jacobi in \cref{sec: linear} are separately combined with qANM to solve the nonlinear problem.
 For the qANM parameters, we set the order of the Taylor series in \cref{eq: taylor} to $N = 10$, and the accuracy parameter $\epsilon_d$ in \cref{eq: amax} to $10^{-3}$.
 The number of shots $n_s$ is set to $5 \times 10^5$ and 2 qubits are used for both quantum linear solvers.
 For comparison, we also apply the Newton-Raphson (NR) method, combined with q-Jacobi for solving the linear equations arising from linearization, to solve the same problem.
 A detailed formulation of linearization via the NR method is provided in \ref{sec: NR}, where the termination condition for each nonlinear step is set as the residual norm $\epsilon_r = \| \bm{R}(\bm{u}^{(k+1)}, \bar{\lambda}) \| < 10^{-4}$ for this example.

 \Cref{fig: spring_two_qANM}(a) presents the solution paths $(w_1, \lambda)$ obtained by the three methods: qANM combined with VQLS, qANM combined with q-Jacobi, and the NR method combined with q-Jacobi, as well as the reference analytical solution.
 Note that for each nonlinear step of qANM, we generate $100$ points on the solution path by uniformly sampling the path parameter $a \in [0,~ a_{max}]$, resulting in an approximately continuous solution path.
 For NR, after obtaining the discrete points (see \ref{sec: NR}) on the solution path, we generate new points corresponding to the same $\lambda$ of qANM using linear interpolation for comparison. \Cref{fig: spring_two_qANM}(b) shows the relative error of the obtained $w_1$ compared to the analytical solution.
-To evaluate the accuracy of the obtained path, we compute the path error defined as $\sqrt{\sum_{j}{\left((w_1(\lambda_j)-\hat{w}_1(\lambda_j)\right)^2}/\sum_j{(\hat{w}_1(\lambda_j))^2}} \times 100 \%$, where $\hat{w_1}(\lambda_j)$ represents a reference point on the solution path.
+To evaluate the accuracy of the obtained path, we compute the path error defined as $\sqrt{\sum_{\lambda}{\left((w_1(\lambda)-\hat{w}_1(\lambda)\right)^2}/\sum_{\lambda}{(\hat{w}_1(\lambda))^2}} \times 100 \%$, where $\hat{w_1}(\lambda)$ represents a reference point on the solution path.
 The results show that all methods achieve a path error of less than 1\%.
 Although both qANM and the NR method attain high accuracy, qANM requires only 3 nonlinear steps, whereas the NR method requires 20 steps.
 This demonstrates the key advantage of qANM arising from the use of Taylor series expansion, which enables a large convergence region that allows it to track a nonlinear solution path with significantly fewer steps than the NR method.

-Moreover, we investigate the influence of the number of shots $n_s$ and the order of the Taylor series $N$ on the performance of qANM. \Cref{fig: spring_ns_N}(a) shows the solution paths obtained by qANM with $n_s = 10^1$, $10^2$, and $10^5$, where the order $N$ is all set to 10.
+Moreover, we investigate the influence of the number of shots $n_s$ and the order of the Taylor series $N$ on the performance of qANM.
+Here, only the qANM combined with the q-Jacobi is presented for simplicity. \Cref{fig: spring_ns_N}(a) shows the solution paths obtained by qANM with $n_s = 10^1$, $10^2$, and $10^5$, where the order $N$ is all set to 10.
 The results show that the accuracy of qANM improves as $n_s$ increases.
-This aligns with the findings in \cref{sec: Evaluation}, where higher $n_s$ results in increased accuracy of the solution vector obtained by q-Jacobi. \Cref{fig: spring_ns_N}(b) displays the solution paths obtained by qANM with different Taylor series orders $N = 3$, $10$, and $20$, where the number of shots $n_s$ is all set to $5\times10^5$.
-All paths are calculated with 3 steps, but only the endpoint of the last step is displayed for clarity.
-The results indicate that increasing the order of the Taylor series can effectively enhance the convergence region of qANM.
+This aligns with the findings in \cref{sec: Evaluation}, where higher $n_s$ results in increased accuracy of the solution vector obtained by q-Jacobi.